 When a lift breaks down, building operations can grind to a halt.
 Every building suffers considerable disruption when a lift fails, regardless of whether it's a hospital, hotel, shopping centre, office block, apartment building or airport, for example.

-Here are our top five recommendations for building owners, and those responsible for the lifts within their properties, to do to prevent unnecessary breakdowns and failures:
+Here are our top five recommendations for building owners, and those responsible for the lifts within their properties, to prevent unnecessary breakdowns and failures:

 To implement a stringent maintenance programme, you will need to have a competent specialist regularly check your equipment.
 This check-up will need to be in line with the manufacturer's recommended schedule.
 Lift Consultants appointed by the building owners will often draw up a maintenance contract.
 The contract will cover the correct maintenance for the lift(s) depending on age, use and environment.